morris/vanilla-todo/README.md

 but also demonstrates that standard web technologies can be used effectively and there are only a few [critical areas](#523-the-bad) where a vanilla approach is clearly inferior.

+_While the first version of the case study has been published in 2020, it has received significant [updates](#9-changelog) over time._

 _Intermediate understanding of the web platform is required to follow through._